 The criminal investigation by the Joint Investigation Team (JIT)

 In the MH17 Joint Investigation Team (JIT), the Netherlands, Australia, Malaysia, Belgium and Ukraine work together on the criminal investigation into the plane crash.
-Based on the results of that investigation, the Dutch Public Prosecution Service prosecutes four suspects for their involvement in bringing down flight MH17.
-In the meantime, the investigation of the JIT continues.
+Based on the results of that investigation, the Dutch Public Prosecution Service has prosecuted four suspects for their involvement in bringing down flight MH17.
+Three of them were sentenced to life imprisonment, Pulatov was aquitted.
+In the meantime, the JIT investigation into other persons involved continued.
+On 8 February 2023 the JIT shared its findings with the next of kin and published a report.
+Although a lot of new information has been discovered about various people involved, the evidence is at the moment not concrete enough to lead to new prosecutions.

 What happened to flight MH17?